gojek/courier-android/docs/docs/QoS.md

 - Message delivery from the broker to the subscribing client.

 You can read more about the detail of QoS in MQTT from [HiveMQ site](https://www.hivemq.com/blog/mqtt-essentials-part-6-mqtt-quality-of-service-levels/).

+:warning: **
+These are non standard QoS options.
+You need to have compatible broker to use these QoS options

+We added two more Qos options

+- QoS1 with no persistence and no retry: Like QoS1, Message delivery is acknowledged with PubAck, but unlike Qos1 messages, these are neither persisted and nor retried at send after single attempt.
+The message arrives at the receiver either once or not at all
+- QoS1 with no persistence and with retry: Like QoS1, Message delivery is acknowledged with PubAck, but unlike Qos1 messages, these are not persisted.
+The messages are retried within current session if delivery is not acknowledged